 Informal Meeting Minutes Template

-The following template sets the goal, agenda, and records next steps for any type of meeting.
+The following template is super basic.
+It sets the goal, meeting agenda, and records next steps for any type of meeting.
 And it doubles as a meeting summary template.
 Feel free to make it your own by adding elements of the formal template or your own ideas.

 Remember, the minutes of your meetings are there to help your organization be more collaborative, transparent, and efficient.
 Keep that in mind and whatever form or template you choose to use for your meeting minutes will work just fine.